 Music has been a vital part of our in the beginning.
 Prior to having an organ, a "voorsinger" was appointed to set the key and lead the singing of hymns and psalms.
 Today, our dedicated praise and worship team lead us in both traditional and contemporary musical selections.

 Missions and outreach have always been a strong conviction of the members of the church.
 Serving our local community through small group ministry, Sunday School, Soup N' Swaps, Christmas programs, Men's Breakfasts, retreats, Shrove Tuesday Pancake Suppers, food drives, etc., all help us to live and show Christ's love.
 Through Words of Hope we have been blessed to been a part of the Ugandan Radio Project.
 A partnership with Lethbridge-based Bridges of Hope has enabled the congregation to follow the spirit's call and support communities in Burkina Faso.

-We give thanks to God and look forward to our continued mission in the Monarch/Nobleford communities and beyond with the advent of the church's 110th Anniversary in August 2019.
+We give thanks to God and look forward to our continued mission in the Monarch/Nobleford communities.
+We recently celebrated 114 years as a community of faith in 2023.
 God is so good!